TorchXPotential

 The dtype keyword can be used to switch the floating point precision that is used for calculating the energy, forces, and stress.
 The default float32 value is normally sufficient for MD simulations, as it provides a better performance.
 However, for calculations that require a higher accuracy, e.g. DynamicalMatrix, OptimizeNudgedElasticBand, etc. it is recommended to use float64 instead.

 The enforceLTX keyword can be used to manually switch between standard serial mode (enforceLTX=False) and multi-GPU mode (enforceLTX=True), which enables MPI communication of node features between message-passing layers of the ML-FF (currently supported only for MACE and MatterSim models).
 By default, the modes are selected automatically, depending on whether the calculation is run with GPU and multiple MPI processes or not.
-One can use this flag to enforce the multi-GPU mode even when running serial by setting enforceLTX=True.
+One can use this flag to enforce the multi-GPU mode even when running in serial mode by setting enforceLTX=True.
 This enables calculation of LocalStress, which is otherwise not supported for TorchXPotential.

 The device keyword can be used to manually disable or enable GPU acceleration.
 However, the recommended approach is to leave this parameter at the default value None, and enable the GPU acceleration as described in the technical notes.